 3. Hang ’em up high: arrange flowers in tiny bottles

 Got a collection of little bottles?
+These are great to use in alternative flower arrangements.
 Any will do, go through your bathroom cabinet or use small lemonade bottles and start arranging flowers in an original way.
 Even small jars can be used, such as jam or mustard jars.
 You may want to do a little hunt down charity shops and flea markets to add to your display.
 Use metal wire or twine to wrap around the bottle necks and secure them to a hoop or a wooden branch suspended from the ceiling or window frame.
 Fill them with a bit of water and place small single flowers in them.
 How unusual, but pretty!

 I often do this when some of the flowers in my bouquet are old and gone, I take those out and rearrange the ones that are still looking fresh.
 You can also cut them a bit shorter to make them fit in a different vase – or display them in a group of different size bottles, jugs and vases, together on a tray or table.
 Ideas for arranging flowers are endless.

-5. arranging flowers the minimalist way: Monochrome bouquets for simplicity
+5. The minimalist way: Monochrome bouquets for simplicity

 Don’t like bold and vibrant colours with lots of different types of flowers?
 Keep it simple and go for monochrome.
 Pick a bunch of white roses or tulips, with a little bit of greenery if you want.
-A perfect, classic and sophisticated way of arranging flowers.
+A perfect, classic and sophisticated idea for alternative flower arrangements.